mrbracchi/Awesome-ID/README.md

 [Unsplash](https://unsplash.com/)- A free royalty-free photography website.
 Used by professional and amateur artists to share high-quality photos, textures and 3D rendering.
 Content available under unspash license which encourages but does not require attribution.

+[StorySet](https://storyset.com/)- Do you want the illustrations to come to life on your website?
+You can animate them directly with our online editor!
+Cool Illustrations to power up your project.
+Hundreds of illustrated concepts to make your landing page,app, or presentation more attractive.

+[Lordicon](https://lordicon.com/icons)- Lordicon is a powerful library of carefully crafted animated icons, ready to use in digital products, presentations, or videos!
+Animated icons bring static images to life, effectively expressing everything from meaning to function.
+They delight by doing more with less.

 **[`^        back to topic        ^`](#Stock-Resources)**

 ### Video